rubenhortas/rubenhortas.github.io/_posts/2023-05-01-lunacrypt-walkthrough.md

 ## Reversing the EncryptCharacter() function

-Since there can be several flags active at the same time and the encryption functions are applied in order, the only thing we need to do is to reverse the order of the functions applied:
+Since there can be several flags active at the same time, and the encryption functions are applied in order, the only thing we need to do is to reverse the order of the functions applied:

 ```python
 def DecryptCharacter(char, flag):